TheFischerLab/FLEXR/README.md

 /opt/homebrew/Cellar/coot/1.0.05/bin/coot --script coot_ringer_build.py file.somepdb ca_or_all.0
 ```

+### 3. Refinement

-Output models are name `somepdb_newconfs.pdb` and can be refined using the program of the user’s choice.
+Output multi-conformer models are named `somepdb_newconfs.pdb` and can be refined using the program of the user’s choice.